ublue-os/awesome-custom-images/README.md

 - [Fedora CoreOS Examples Repository](https://github.com/miabbott/coreos-layering-examples) - a collection of examples to start with and derive from, start here!

+> **Warning**
+> This is still a relatively new feature, take precautions when testing on an installation you care about. :smile:

 ## Configs

 (In alphabetical order)